jkaewprateep/IBM-The-Business-Intelligence-BI-Analyst-Capstone-Project/README.md

 ## Pivot Table ##

 🧸💬 A pivot table is important since the period is a good phase shift for the calculation of events and response for tracking of action and re-action in real life, accounting also knows period (T) for predicting current, and target statistics measurement values from providing relationship of the target scope in the study experiment. </br>
+🐑💬 ➰ Common functions are built on the time-scale assumption except for aggregation functions because of our understanding and the pivot table can perform on both time-scales and linear scales to provide aggregation function example SUM, COUNT, or dimension functions Dot product, linear scales function and etc. </br>
+🐐💬 That is important when creating a summation table, two-dimensional table, and contrast table for graphs, nowadays graph input accepts tabular data information input formats. </br>

 <p align="center" width="100%">
     <img width="47%" src="https://github.com/jkaewprateep/IBM-The-Business-Intelligence-BI-Analyst-Capstone-Project/blob/main/Pivot%20Table.png">